andreazignoli/pyoxynet/README.md

 *Pyoxynet* is a collection of algorithms developed in the context of the *Oxynet* project.
 All the algorithms are constituted by deep neural networks, i.e. models conceived to process cardiopulmonary exercise test data (CPET).

-All the models are [Keras](https://keras.io/) models trained and tested with [Tensorflow](https://www.tensorflow.org/), but they are included in *Pyoxynet* only in their [TFLite](https://www.tensorflow.org/lite) inference version.
+All the models are [Keras](https://keras.io/) models trained and tested with [Tensorflow](https://www.tensorflow.org/), and they are included in *Pyoxynet* only in their [TFLite](https://www.tensorflow.org/lite) inference version in versions <11.6.
 TFLite has been intentionally adopted to keep the package light and fast.
+However, after version 11.6 the [Tensorflow](https://www.tensorflow.org/) models are directly used.

 To date, mainly two type of models are implemented: